marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 Unit-Selection Voicebuilding has some prerequisites:
 * all speech signals are in .wav format
-* all speech signals have corresponding text of what each speech signal says in .txt format
+* all speech signals have corresponding text of what is spoken in each speech signal (.txt format)
 * maryTTS server must be running on localhost:59125

 Steps to create a unit selection voice: